 Wow – where do I start?
 I guess at…..

-My awareness of the subject of Metaphysics occurred when – some twenty plus years ago, I first discovered a book called ‘You Can Heal Your Life’ written by Louise L. Hay!
+My awareness of the subject of Metaphysics occurred when – more than 25 years ago, I first discovered a book called ‘You Can Heal Your Life’ written by Louise L. Hay!
 I can remember being really shocked back then when I read her idea that we ‘choose’ our parents.
-My re-action was ‘why on earth would I want to do that?!’
+My reaction was ‘why on earth would I want to do that?!’
 It now makes total sense to me – a lot of water has flowed under the bridge since those years!

 I started to look at my life differently as I explored her other books plus also found ‘Love Your Disease It’s Keeping You Healthy’ by Australian Dr. John Harrison which was a blockbuster in the United States.
-As it turned out, I had the ‘good fortune’ to work with John some 20 years ago and much of the way I have ended up working with clients, has, I realise now (as I’m re-reading his book) been very much influenced by his amazing knowledge which he has shared with us in his book.
+As it turned out, I had the ‘good fortune’ to work with John (more than 25 years ago) and much of the way I have ended up working with clients, has, I realise now (as I’m re-reading his book) been very much influenced by his amazing knowledge which he has shared with us in his book.

 I spent my remaining years in Melbourne (before moving to Noosa) ‘doing’ every metaphysical seminar I could find including such ones as Re-birthing – a long 6 months course which helped clear many ‘old’ patterns/behaviours whilst I gained new ways of doing this.
 I even ‘fire-walked’ and have the photos to prove this!
 I might add that I attracted some wonderful teachers and proved the old adage – that when the student is ready, the teacher will appear for which I have been eternally grateful.